 You can omit the inverting bit and finish the tortilla under a grill, but this is the authentic Spanish method and it makes a lovely clean edge.

 I used this recipe and just added another egg, left out the banana and lay a couple of peeled apples in some melted butter at the bottom of the pan to avoid the burnt crust that can occur.
-Because I'm not eating bicarb at the moment, we separated the eggs and beat the whites, folding them in at the end - but this isn't really practical when you're camping!
-It's quite magical to have a cakey pudding when you're under canvas.
+I also separated the eggs and beat the whites, folding them in at the end - but this isn't really practical when you're camping, so use baking powder It's quite magical to have a cakey pudding when you're under canvas.
+You might even find some local cream to pour over it!

 If you would like to take part this month, send your entry to Shirley at: firstname.lastname@example.org by the 28th July and she will post the round up here at the end of the month.